Pakistan hope to put best foot forward in must-win SA game

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LONDON: It was the sort of result Pakistan were secretly praying for since their back-to-back World Cup defeats against Australia and India last week.
+LONDON: It was the sort of result Pakistan were secretly praying for since their back-to-back World Cup defeats against Australia and India last week, writes Khalid Hussain.

 Sri Lanka’s shock 20-run victory against England at Headingley on Friday was seen as one of the biggest upsets of the World Cup so far.